 On September 13, 2016, we entered into a loan agreement with MegaChips for a revolving credit limit of up to \$30.0 million, or the Parent Loan Agreement.
 Loans under the Parent Loan Agreement bear interest at a rate equal to the interest rate at which MegaChips procured the funds from SMBC, plus 0.09%.
 Interest for each loan is due on the maturity date of each loan.
 Each loan drawn from MegaChips has a three-month term, which term is automatically renewed if not paid on maturity.
+On June 28, 2019, the maturity date of our loan from MegaChips was extended through September 30, 2019.
 MegaChips has discretion whether to accept our request for a loan under the Parent Loan Agreement.
 As of December 31, 2018, the aggregate principal amount outstanding under the Parent Loan Agreement was \$3.0 million.
 The initial term of the Parent Loan Agreement is one year from the date of the agreement, which term is automatically renewed and extended every year unless either party provides written notice to the other party.
 We did not incur any costs at the time of initiation of such credit facility or at the time of extension of the term of the credit facility.